adamtilson/ense-350/lab-1/lab-doc.md

 ## Assignment

-- complete the notebook in examples/assn
+- complete the notebook `assn-starter.ipynb`
 - Part 1: Complete the function `gcd` which computes the gcd of two numbers.
 - Part 2: Solve the problem in the notebook
 - Part 3: Complete the function `pulverizer` which implements the extended euclidean algorithm, computes the gcd of two numbers, and additionally returns the integers s and t which satisfy the condition sa + tb = gcd(a, b).